 - a.
-(U) Redact the names, labeled photographs, and signatures of government and military personnel, foreign or American, employed, assigned, detailed to, or participating in the NRO/NRP who are not senior government officials: Unless they appear on the release list in Appendix B, fall under an approved release category below, or have been publicly released elsewhere in connection with the NRO/NRP by a duly authorized source. - (1) Line-through all signatures other than those of the DNRO and other senior officials. - b.
-(U) Redact the names of contractor personnel who have worked on the NRO/NRP unless they appear in Appendix B, fall under an approved release category below, or have been publicly released elsewhere in connection with the NRO/NRP by a duly authorized source. - C. (U) Redact the names of Air Force personnel assigned to CIA overhead systems unless they appear in Appendix B, on the CIA list of releasable names, fall under an approved release category below, or have been publicly released elsewhere in connection with the NRO/NRP by a duly authorized source. - (U) Redact Social Security Numbers wherever they are encountered.
+(U) Redact the names, labeled photographs, and signatures of government and military personnel, foreign or American, employed, assigned, detailed to, or participating in the NRO/NRP who are not senior government officials: Unless they appear on the release list in Appendix B, fall under an approved release category below, or have been publicly released elsewhere in connection with the NRO/NRP by a duly authorized source. - b.
+(U) Redact the names of contractor personnel who have worked on the NRO/NRP unless they appear in Appendix B, fall under an approved release category below, or have been publicly released elsewhere in connection with the NRO/NRP by a duly authorized source. - c.
+(U) Redact the names of Air Force personnel assigned to CIA overhead systems unless they appear in Appendix B, on the CIA list of releasable names, fall under an approved release category below, or have been publicly released elsewhere in connection with the NRO/NRP by a duly authorized source. - d.
+(U) Redact Social Security Numbers wherever they are encountered.

-a.
-(U) It is IART policy to Release the names of Department of Defense personnel, with the exception of DoD personnel assigned to or participating in the NRO/NRP, or IC individuals.

-h se the names and labeled photographs of the
+- a.
+(U) It is IRRG policy to Release the names of Department of Defense personnel, with the exception of DoD personnel assigned to or participating in the NRO/NRP, or IC individuals. - b.
+(U) Release the names and labeled photographs of the following people: - (1) (U) All past and present DNROs. - (2) (U) All past and present NRO Deputy Directors (DDNROs). - (3) (U) Past Directors of NRO Programs A, B, C, & D.

-μ. following

-(1) (U) All past and present DNROs.

-(1)

-(2) (U) All past and present NRO Deputy Directors (DDNROs).

-(3) (U) Past Directors of NRO Programs A, B, C, & D.

-(4) (U) Past Directors of the NRO Staff (SAF/SS & SAF/MSS).

-(5) (U) Past and present directors or deputy

-••• (0) directors of NRO Headquarters Directorates, Offices.

-(6) (U) Elected or presidentially-appointed

-.
-(0) government officials guiding CAL development or

-· · using its product.

-(7) (U) Corporate senior executives, where their

-(7) corporations are releasable.

-(8) (U) Senior foreign government officials are

-releasable unless context indicates otherwise.

-(9) (U) Senior government officials.
-These include,

-but are not limited to:

-Department Secretaries or Agency Heads and

-their Deputies;

-NOTE: For IC, senior government

-officials include only the Directors

-and their Deputies.

-Associate and Assistant Secretaries of

-Departments and Agencies.

-Senior staff members of the Executive

-Office of the President (Assistants to the

-President or the equivalent).

-Members of Congress and committee staff.

-Military flag officers and General

-Officers.

-(10) (U) Government and contractor personnel who

-worked on the WS-117L/SENTRY/SAMOS Program before

-1 September 1960.

-(11) (U) NSAM 156 Committee members.

-(12) (U) Advisory committee members advising on an

-NRO/NRP program are releasable unless context

-indicates otherwise.

-(13)

-unclassified level.

-- c.
+- (4) (U) Past Directors of the NRO Staff (SAF/SS & SAF/MSS). - (5) (U) Past and present directors or deputy directors of NRO Headquarters Directorates, Offices. - (6) (U) Elected or presidentially-appointed government officials guiding CAL development or using its product. - (7) (U) Corporate senior executives, where their corporations are releasable. - (8) (U) Senior foreign government officials are releasable unless context indicates otherwise. - (9) (U) Senior government officials.
+These include, but are not limited to: - Department Secretaries or Agency Heads and their Deputies; - NOTE: For IC, senior government officials include only the Directors and their Deputies. - Associate and Assistant Secretaries of Departments and Agencies. - Senior staff members of the Executive Office of the President (Assistants to the President or the equivalent). - Members of Congress and committee staff. - Military flag officers and General Officers. - (10) (U)Contractor personnel who worked on the WS-117L/SENTRY/SAMOS Program before 1 September 1960. - (11) (U) Names and labeled photographs of government and all military personnel (regardless of rank) who were assigned to the NRO AND associated with declassified programs. - EXCEPT CIA personnel whose names should be referred to their agency to ascertain if their names are releasable. - (12) (U) Names of US military photo-interpreters working at NPIC associated with CORONA - (13) (U) Names and pictures of USAF bucket Recovery Pilots and air crews associated with the film return systems. - (14) (U) NSAM 156 Committee members. - (15) (U) Advisory committee members advising on an NRO/NRP program are releasable unless context indicates otherwise.

+- (16) (U) NRO authors publishing papers at the unclassified level. - c.
 (U) Release the names of personnel in executive branch agencies outside the Intelligence Community barring any privacy or current security concerns. - d.
 (U) Release 25-year-old photographs of unnamed individuals where the context does not present a substantial risk of inadvertently identifying an individual whose name would be redacted. - e.
 (U) Release all other names unless specifically authorized to redact them.